icinganalysis/icinganalysis.github.io/content/conclusions of the ice protection thread.md

 Some applications may be able to tolerate schedule interruptions due to weather, while others may need all-weather capability.
 All-electric aircraft have unique advantages and challenges.
-I did a cursory search and easily found 18 companies working on all-electric aircraft, and I do not doubt that there are many more.
+I did a cursory search and easily found 18 companies currently working on all-electric aircraft, and I do not doubt that there are many more.

 Analysis methods developed after the NACA-era,